prateekkeshari/searchgpt-anim/README.md

 # Animated Search Button with Dark Mode

-A beautiful, animated search button component for React with dark mode support based on the new animation of Search by ChatGPT ([inspiration](https://x.com/FonsMans/status/1852300986577993860)).
+A beautiful, animated search button component with React based on the new animation of Search by ChatGPT ([inspiration](https://x.com/FonsMans/status/1852300986577993860)).
 Built with Framer Motion and Tailwind CSS.

 ## Demo